Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Theoretical Framework

 \subsection{The Random Utility Model}

 We ground our framework in the canonical random utility model of \citet{mcfadden1974conditional}.
 Respondent~$i$ derives utility from profile $j$ in task $t$ according to

-where $\bfbeta(\bfZ_i) \in \mathbb{R}^p$ is a vector of \textit{marginal utilities} that varies as an unknown function of respondent characteristics, and $\varepsilon_{ijt}$ are independent and identically distributed Type~I Extreme Value (Gumbel) taste shocks.
+where $\bfbeta_i \in \mathbb{R}^p$ is respondent~$i$'s latent vector of \textit{marginal utilities}, and $\varepsilon_{ijt}$ are independent and identically distributed Type~I Extreme Value (Gumbel) taste shocks.
+Because the Gumbel shocks normalize the choice scale, $\bfbeta_i$ is the scale-normalized preference vector.
+If respondent~$i$'s latent utility has an unnormalized coefficient vector $\bfbeta_i^\ast$ and error scale $\sigma_i$, the choice likelihood identifies $\bfbeta_i^\ast/\sigma_i$, and this ratio is the $\bfbeta_i$ we estimate.
+Our hybrid model decomposes these preferences as

+We maintain this mean-logit random utility model throughout.
+Under that maintained specification, $f(\bfZ_i)=\E[\bfbeta_i \mid \bfZ_i]$ is the systematic component of the scale-normalized structural preference vector and $\boldsymbol{\eta}_i$ is a respondent-specific residual with $\E[\boldsymbol{\eta}_i \mid \bfZ_i]=\mathbf{0}$.
+Thus, when we refer to ``preferences,'' ``mean preferences,'' or ``preference parameters,'' we mean these structural objects.
+If the same estimating equations are instead read only as a working conditional-logit approximation, the first-stage target is the conditional-logit projection $f_0$ characterized in Supplementary Materials~\ref{app:asymptotic_results} condition (H2).\footnote{Because a mixture of logits is not generally a logit, $f_0(\bfZ_i)$ need not equal $\E[\bfbeta_i \mid \bfZ_i]$.
+So in the weaker conditional-logit projection interpretation, the corresponding average quantities are projection preferences rather than exact latent preference means.} This formulation nests two familiar special cases.
+Setting $\boldsymbol{\eta}_i=\mathbf{0}$ yields the pure DNN model, in which preferences depend only on observed covariates.
+Restricting $f(\bfZ_i)=\bfZ_i\mathbf{B}$ yields the linear mean structure used in standard hierarchical logit and mixed-logit models.

-Each coefficient $\beta_k(\bfZ_i)$ has a direct interpretation: it is the marginal utility that respondent~$i$ assigns to attribute level $k$ relative to the reference level of the corresponding attribute.
-For instance, in the candidate-choice experiment, $\beta_{\text{Female}}(\bfZ_i)$ measures how much respondent~$i$ values a female candidate relative to a male candidate---and this valuation may differ across respondents with different party identification, education, or ideology.
-The key modeling choice is that $\bfbeta(\cdot)$ is treated as a \textit{fully nonparametric} function: we impose no distributional assumptions on how preferences relate to respondent characteristics.
-This is what distinguishes our approach from standard mixed logit, which assumes $\bfbeta_i \sim N(\boldsymbol{\mu}, \boldsymbol{\Sigma})$ or restricts the dependence on covariates to be linear.
+Each coefficient $\beta_{ik}$ is the marginal utility that respondent~$i$ assigns to attribute level $k$ relative to the reference level of the corresponding attribute.
+For instance, in the candidate-choice experiment covered below, $\beta_{i,\text{Female}}$ measures how much respondent~$i$ values a female candidate relative to a male candidate.
+The key modeling choice is that the systematic mean $f(\cdot)$ is nonparametric, as we impose no parametric restriction on how respondent characteristics relate to preferences.
+This distinguishes our approach from standard mixed logit or hierarchical Bayes.

 The respondent chooses profile~1 if $U_{i1t} > U_{i2t}$.
-Since the difference of two independent and identically distributed Gumbel random variables follows a logistic distribution, the forced-choice probability is:
+Since the difference of two independent and identically distributed Gumbel random variables follows a logistic distribution, the forced-choice probability conditional on respondent~$i$'s preferences is